hossam-mahmoudatta/WebApplications/WEBAPP03_V01/README.md

 ## Installation Requirements

 ### For Windows OS:
+First Create the project folder, then create two folders: Backend and Frontend folders.
-To run the application, you need to install the following packages:
+Then navigate to the folder in cmd, then run the following the commands to install the following packages:

-- Node.js
+cd backend
+npm init -y
+npm install express mongoose cors dotenv

+Then Create an index.js file to configure your backend server and database connection.
+Create a .env file in the backend folder to securely store your MongoDB URI.

 - Express.js
 - MongoDB

-Todo Tommmorow:

-### Mohammed Abd El7aleem - GyneComastia
-### Tagamoa Houses
-### Call Acacia Compound
-### Stamping the Pain Paper